LucaVaccari/CARD_GAME/README.md

 # CARD_GAME
-A very complex card game made in Windows console with C++ language.
+A very complex card game made in SFML with C++ language.